deuxfleurs-org/garage/doc/book/cookbook/reverse-proxy.md

 weight = 30
 +++

-The main reason to add a reverse proxy in front of Garage is to provide TLS to your users.
+The main reason to add a reverse proxy in front of Garage is to provide TLS to your users and serve multiple web services on port 443.

 In production you will likely need your certificates signed by a certificate authority.
 The most automated way is to use a provider supporting the [ACME protocol](https://datatracker.ietf.org/doc/html/rfc8555)